WELCOME TO OTTER TAIL COUNTY DFL

 - Ellen Palmer

-Our monthly meeting will be on the fourth Monday of the month at 7 pm on Zoom.
+You are welcome to join us for our monthly meeting.
+We will meet on the fourth Monday of the month at 7 pm on Zoom.
 We can have up to 100 individuals so if you would like to attend please drop me a note so I can send you the sign in information. windeyottertail@gmail .com

 Training- Party Leader Check-In Calls